BenGale93/bengale93.github.io/_posts/2025-12-07-type-driven-design-in-python.md

 ```

 Sadly, Python enums cannot hold data like section or subsection names, how can
 we apply this powerful pattern?
-We can use typing.Union.
+We can use `typing.Union`.

 ```python
 from dataclasses import dataclass